CelestianGC/FG--AD-D-Rules-Core-Importer/readme.md

 * Start the campaign again and look in your "Story" selection.
 * I export that into a module (/export and select Story) and then use the module in other campaigns.
 Keep this one for just updating the module.

+HTML files for the DMG will also cause the outfilename_items.xml to be created.
+These are magic items it found.

+HTML files for the PHB will also cause the outfilename_skills.xml to be created.
+These are skills the script found.

 More documentation to follow.

 === NOTES ===